Kalteew/NearbyPartyInvite/README.md

 ## Usage

 Enable auto-invite mode with the minimap button or `/npi toggle`.
 When active, the addon listens for friendly players you encounter and offers to invite them.
-Use `/npi status` to check the current state, `/npi message <text>` to set a custom whisper, and right-click the minimap button to adjust options like scanning on mouseover or target changes.
+Use `/npi status` to check the current state and `/npi message <text>` to set a custom whisper.
+Open the interface options to adjust settings like scanning on mouseover or target changes.
 Use `/npi verbosity <level>` to control chat output verbosity.

 ---